-- 1) Total demolition of existing contributing single-family residence built in 1937. - 2) Construction of new single-family residence with in-ground pool in rear, garage, and carport.
+- 1) Total demolition of existing contributing single-family residence built-in 1937. - 2) Construction of new single-family residence with in-ground pool in rear, garage, and carport.

 The proposed primary building is a two-story minimalist style.
-It features a compound roofline; fixed-pane and casement full-light fenestration in irregular pattern; dark grey brick on the exterior first story and light-colored exterior stucco cladding on the slightly overhanging second story.
+It features a compound roofline, fixed-pane, and casement full-light fenestration in irregular pattern; dark grey brick on the first story and light-colored exterior stucco cladding on the slightly overhanging second story.

 The rear second-story elevation has a small rear balcony with a horizontal metal railing overlooking the pool.

-Designs indicate a side entry garage and direct neighboring carport located in front of the residence with a horizontal wood fence located directly in front of the carport which shields the carport and garage from direct view from the street.
+Designs indicate a side entry garage and direct neighboring carport located in front of the residence.
+A horizontal wood fence is situated directly in front of the carport, which shields the carport and garage from direct view from the street.

+The roofline was changed to a front-gabled form after meeting with the Architecture Review Committee on March 18, 2022.
+The windows were changed to a regular fenestration pattern on the front façade, a small covered front porch and additional brick were also added to the primary facade, and the wood fence and garage were removed.
+The carport was turned to face the street directly.